northern/di.js/README.md

 ### Lazy services

-When a service is not "lazy" then the instance of the service will be created the moment the service is registered.
+When a service is not "lazy" then the instance of that service will be created the moment the service is registered (i.e. when the `service` method is called).
 This is not always desireable.
 E.g. if the dependency graph is large and not all services are always used, i.e. usage depends of the code path of the application, it might be better to instantiate a service on a need by need basis.
-This what a "lazy" service does; it's instance is created the first time it is requested.
+This what a "lazy" service does; it's instance is created on request time rather than registration time.

 To create a lazy service, simply pass the 3rd parameter of the `service` method as `true`.
-That's it.

 ## Registering a factory